 Find a school based apprenticeship or traineeship in your region – visit www.apprenticeshipcentral.com.au

-Whether you want to enter the workforce right after school or go on to Uni, a school-based apprenticeship or traineeship allows you to develop the skills and knowledge employers and tertiary institutions are looking for.
-You can work as a paid employee and obtain a recognised qualification, all while you’re still at school.
-There are more than 600 qualifications that you can do through a school-based apprenticeship or traineeship so you’re bound to find one that would suit your needs and interests.
+Whether you want to enter employment right after finishing secondary learning or go on to further study at Uni, a school-based apprenticeship or traineeship allows you to develop the skills and knowledge employers and tertiary institutions are looking for.

-Each State Government abbreviates and refers to school-based apprenticeships and traineeships slightly differently.
+Each State Government abbreviates and refers to this type of work/learning opportunity slightly differently.
 You may know it as: